SamuelAsherRivello/rmc-mini-mvcs/README.md

 - One of many solutions for organizing a Unity project efficiently.
 It may or may not be the best solution for you.
 - Features few classes and a flexible pattern.
 Following the conventions of MVCS requires discipline as the system is purposefully light and flexible.
 For example the a model instance can access another model instance, but it is recommended not to do so.
-- The ibrary has no requirement on **MonoBehaviour**.
+- The library has no requirement on **MonoBehaviour**.
 Using MonoBehaviours is optional.

 Enjoy!